bitnami/containers/containers/nginx/README.md

 docker kill -s HUP nginx
 ```

-or telling Nginx to reload its configuration using the following command:
+or telling nginx to reload its configuration using the following command:

 ```bash
 docker exec nginx nginx -s reload